A Bayesian approach for energy-based estimation of acoustic aberrations in high intensity focused ultrasound treatment: Mathematical background and theory

 The hierarchical prior distribution is constructed by first introducing the random variables where $\mb{P} := h(\mb{I}_{G\times G} - \gamma\mb{L})^2$ and $\sigma_1$ and $\sigma_2$ are fixed.
 Then the prior on the aberration is represented via the random variable

-Here, $\bar{\mb{u}}$ is the prior mean of the attenuation which is introduced separately since it is fixed, the exponential function is applied element by element and $\pmb{\theta}$ is introduced to simplify notation in the next section.
+Here, $\bar{\mb{u}}$ is the prior mean of the amplification coefficient which is introduced separately since it is fixed, the exponential function is applied element by element and $\pmb{\theta}$ is introduced to simplify notation in the next section.

 The $\mb{P}^{-1}$ covariance operator in \eqref{smoothness-prior} is a finite difference discretization of the biharmonic operator $(I - \gamma\Delta)^{-2}$ with homogeneous Neumann boundary conditions.
 Here, $\Delta$ is the Laplacian in 2D.
 The finite difference matrix is scaled by a factor $h$ so that draws from the prior have the proper white noise scaling in the continuum limit as $h \to 0$.
 The parameter $\gamma$ controls the size of the features in the samples.
-Figure \ref{fig:prior-samples}(b) shows a few samples of $\mcl{N}(0,\mb{P}^{-1})$ for different values of $\gamma$ discretized on a $50 \times 50$ grid (i.e. $G = 50^2$).
+Figure \ref{fig:prior-samples}(b) shows a few samples of $\mcl{N}(0,\mb{P}^{-1})$ for different values of $\gamma$ discretized on a $50 \times 50$ grid (that is, $G = 50^2$).

 We refer to $\alpha_1$ and $\alpha_2$ as hyperparameters.
 They control the variance of the samples, indicating prior knowledge of the range of variations of the phase shift or attenuation.
 Introducing the hyperparameters as multipliers is crucial to making sure that the sampling algorithm in the next section is well defined in the continuum limit \cite{agapiou}.